AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-media-core-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Media](http://hl7.org/fhir/R4/media.html) that are supported.

-This profile is designed to set a core Media for:
+This profile is designed to set a core Media standard for:
 * Query for a generic media observation for a patient
 * Record or update a generic media observation belonging to a patient